 Images: left: Wood’n Water Artwork and Design, right: Comeback Images / shutterstock.com

-Step 5: Mix epoxy resin
+Step 5: Mix Epoxy Resin

-Calculate the right amound of epoxy resin for your epoxy resin river table.
+Calculate the right amount of epoxy resin for your epoxy resin river table.
 This can be a little bit complicated.
 For this reason, we have created an epoxy resin calculator to help you out:

 Images: left: Wood’n Water Artwork and Design, right: futuristman / shutterstock.com